ERIGrid2/riasc/docs/design/time-sync.md

 ### Daemonset

-Time-synchronization is implemented by a cluster-wide _Daemonset_ which spawns a single _Pod_ on each cluster node.
+Time-synchronization is implemented by a cluster-wide _DaemonSet_ which spawns a single _Pod_ on each of the cluster nodes.
 These _Pods_ execute three containers:

 - `chronyd`